 Overview

 Time and space complexity are tools for predicting how an algorithm’s running time and memory usage grow as input size n increases.
-Rather than count literal CPU cycles or bytes, analysis adopts a cost model and summarizes behavior with asymptotic notation$O(\cdot)$, $Ω(\cdot)$, $Θ(\cdot)$.
+Rather than count literal CPU cycles or bytes, analysis adopts a cost model and summarizes behavior with asymptotic notation - $O(\cdot)$, $Ω(\cdot)$, $Θ(\cdot)$.
 The result is a machine-independent description that guides design, compares alternatives, and surfaces scaling risks early.

 Note